-Exhibit No. Description Method of Filing 3.1 Incorporated by reference to Exhibit 3.1 to Sun Communities, Inc.'s Annual Report on Form 10-K filed on February 22, 2018 3.2 Fourth Amended and Restated Bylaws Incorporated by reference to Exhibit 3.1 to Sun Communities, Inc.'s Current Report on Form 8-K filed on February 21, 2023 4.1 Fourth Supplemental Indenture, dated as of January 17, 2023 by and among Sun Communities Operating Limited Partnership, Sun Communities, Inc. and UMB Bank., N.A. as trustee.
-Incorporated by reference to Exhibit 4.2 to Sun Communities Inc.'s Current Report on Form 8-K filed on January 17, 2023 4.2 Form of Global Note for 5.700% Notes due 2033 Incorporated by reference to Exhibit 4.3 to Sun Communities Inc.'s Current Report on Form 8-K filed on January 17, 2023 4.3 Incorporated by reference to Exhibit 10.1 to Sun Communities, Inc.'s Current Report on Form 8-K filed on March 27, 2023 22.1 Filed herewith 31.1 Certification of Chief Executive Officer pursuant to Securities Exchange Act Rules 13a- 14(a)/15(d)-14(a), as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-Filed herewith 31.2 Certification of Chief Financial Officer pursuant to Securities Exchange Act Rules 13a- 14(a)/15(d)-14(a), as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+Exhibit No. Description Method of Filing 3.1 Sun Communities, Inc. Articles of Restatement Incorporated by reference to Exhibit 3.1 to Sun Communities, Inc.'s Annual Report on Form 10-K filed on February 22, 2018 3.2 Fourth Amended and Restated Bylaws Incorporated by reference to Exhibit 3.1 to Sun Communities, Inc.'s Current Report on Form 8-K filed on February 21, 2023 3.3 Sun Communities, Inc. Articles of Amendment effective May 18, 2023 Incorporated by reference to Exhibit 3.1 to Sun Communities, Inc.'s Current Report on Form 8-K filed on May 19, 2023 22.1 List of issuers of guaranteed securities Filed herewith 31.1 Certification of Chief Executive Officer pursuant to Securities Exchange Act Rules 13a-14(a)/15(d)-14(a), as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+Filed herewith 31.2 Certification of Chief Financial Officer pursuant to Securities Exchange Act Rules 13a-14(a)/15(d)-14(a), as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 Filed herewith 32.1 Certification pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 Filed herewith 101.INS XBRL Instance Document The instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.
 101.SCH XBRL Taxonomy Extension Schema Document Filed herewith 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document Filed herewith 101.LAB XBRL Taxonomy Extension Label Linkbase Document Filed herewith 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document Filed herewith 101.DEF XBRL Taxonomy Extension Definition Linkbase Document Filed herewith 104 Cover Page Interactive Data File (embedded within the Inline XBRL document contained in Exhibit 101) Filed herewith

-Certain schedules and exhibits have been omitted pursuance to Item 601(a)(5) of Regulation S-K because such schedules and exhibits do not contain information which is material to an investment decision, or which is not otherwise disclosed in the filed agreements.
+\ Certain schedules and exhibits have been omitted pursuance to Item 601(a)(5) of Regulation S-K because such schedules and exhibits do not contain information which is material to an investment decision, or which is not otherwise disclosed in the filed agreements.
 The Company will furnish the omitted schedules and exhibits to the SEC upon request by the SEC.